 Then the Greek empire rose and took the use of natural stone to new heights.
 With marble, they built the Temple of Artemis, another of the ancient wonders of the world.
 With its 127 marble columns, each 5 stories high, it was certainly the first of the grand structures to be made of marble.
 It would still be standing today, had it not been intentionally destroyed by conquering civilizations, and only the foundation and a few columns remain.

 The Greeks continued to perfect their quarrying and shaping techniques, and built such monumental marble structures as the Parthenon, the Theseum, and the Temple of Zeus.
-In fact, the marble which was used for these very buildings is still quarried today, under the commercial name Dionyssomarble.
+The marble which was used for these very buildings is still quarried today, under the commercial name Dionyssomarble.

 The Greeks were the first to bring natural stone into the home, and ancient Greek literature refers to baths and pools being lined with marble.
 Many references to the use of Thassos marble in the bathroom occur, and that marble is still commercially quarried today.